es3a10/aula_creativa/docs/articulos.rst

 ________________________________________
 Mayo, 2015

-*"George Bernard Shaw
-If you have an apple and I have an apple and we exchange apples then you and I will still each have one apple.
+*"If you have an apple and I have an apple and we exchange apples then you and I will still each have one apple.
 But if you have an idea and I have an idea and we exchange these ideas, then each of us will have two ideas." - George Bernard Shaw*